Don Marquis: Life

-In 1909, Marquis married Reina Melcher, with whom he had a son, Robert (1915–1921) and a daughter, Barbara (1918–1931).
+In 1909, Marquis married Reina Melcher, with whom he had a son, Robert (1915–1921), and a daughter, Barbara (1918–1931).

-Reina died on December 2, 1923, and three years later Marquis married the actress Marjorie Potts Vonnegut, whose first husband, actor Walter Vonnegut, was a cousin of Kurt Vonnegut Jr., the bestselling author, playwright and satirist.
+Reina died on December 2, 1923, and three years later Marquis married the actress Marjorie Potts Vonnegut, whose first husband, the actor Walter Vonnegut, was a cousin of Kurt Vonnegut Jr., the bestselling author, playwright and satirist.
 Marjorie died in her sleep on October 25, 1936.

 Marquis died of a stroke in New York City, after suffering three other strokes that partly disabled him.